-A Career as a Certified Medication Aide is one way to further your studies after graduating as a CAN and acquiring some health care experience.
-Prospective students completing education can find work in one of many medical or social institutions such as long-term care homes, hospitals, and medical clinics as well as correctional facilities.
-Here you can read about the education and certification requirements to become a Medication Aide and help you decide if this is the right career for you.
+Becoming a Certified Medication Aide is one way to further your career after graduating as a CNA and acquiring some health care experience.
+Prospective students can find work in one of many medical or social institutions such as long-term care homes, hospitals, and medical clinics as well as correctional facilities.

-After deciding to further their studies in Medication Aide, students will need to find a program approved by their state’s Board of Nursing.
+If you are a licensed CNA and want to become a certified medication aide, you will need to find a program approved by your state’s Board of Nursing.
 A comprehensive list of courses has been prepared by the National Council of Boards of Nursing and is available here.

-How long does it take to train as a Certified Medication Aide?
+How long does it take to become a Certified Medication Aide?

-Most programs last one semester and are administered by community colleges, technical schools, and online schools.
+Most programs last 15 weeks and can be taken in the evenings at community colleges, technical schools, and online schools.

-The curriculum is very diversified with subjects about medication administration, legal, patient communication, taking vital signs and prevention of infection.
+The curriculum is diverse with subjects about medication administration, legal, patient communication, taking vital signs, and infection prevention.
 Clinical hours experience is normally included as well as supervised practice.

 The MACE exam is the national standard certification examination for Medication Aides.
 The National Council of State Boards of Nursing is the organization behind it and is responsible for administering centrally with the help of Pearson Vue electronic examination centers.